secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

   * No it’s above: We recommend a total increase which is aligned with the minimum recommended increase of Total Rewards.
 E.g. The minimum increase to stay in range is 15% and the performance range is 3-7%.
 The PBP/Total Rewards team would recommend a 15% total increase.
 1. Use placement within the compensation range and previous increases/start date to finalize the increase.
-1. Important note: Any increase above 10% must come with additional justification and approval by Department Head before January 15th.
-This should happen in the notes section of Compaas.
+1. **Important note:** Any increase above 10% or out of band exceptions due to contract factor updates must come with additional justification entered into the notes section for planning to be complete.
+These justifications will be reviewed and approved by the department leader, division leader and compensation group.
 1. Also: Anyone on a formal Performance plan (PEP, PIP) will be excluded from the review.
 This must be communicated to Total Rewards and PBP by December 15th.

 ##### Examples